yongkanghe/gke-k10/README.md

+I just want to build a GKE Cluster to play with the various Data Management capabilities e.g. Backup/Restore, Disaster Recovery and Application Mobility.

 It is challenging to create a GKE cluster from Google Cloud if you are not familiar to it.
 After the GKE Cluster is up running, we still need to install Kasten, create a sample DB, create policies etc..
 The whole process is not that simple.

 ![image](https://user-images.githubusercontent.com/40347406/132093566-f98f3d69-1b39-4153-9f98-e47bcd0346d3.png)